PPindel/engine-boost-garage/README.md

     ![obraz](https://user-images.githubusercontent.com/114284732/195986739-f52b2c03-fcdd-4279-b071-135f6b3fe46f.png)

-    Navigates to home page, projects gallery and booking page.
-Also added tag to socials - bottom of the page for easy page navigation.
+    Navigates to the home page, projects gallery, and booking page.
+Also added a tag to socials - at the bottom of the page for easy page navigation.
-    Current site is marked with underline.
+    The current site is marked with an underline.

 - About us section: